PopovEvgeniy/easykms/readme.txt

 License

-This program distributed under GNU GENERAL PUBLIC LICENSE.
+This program is distributed under GNU GENERAL PUBLIC LICENSE.

 Contact

-You can send me a letter at tuzik87@inbox.ru
+You can send me a letter at tuzik87@inbox.ru.

 About program modification